 Regardless of method, impact investing is specific, targeted, and purposeful, with a values-aligned outcome expected along with a financial return.
 This can be a complex area of activity for a faith, given the predominantly, and often necessarily, private nature of these investments - there are greater requirements for sourcing, due-diligence, monitoring and measuring outcomes than is typically associated with publicly listed / traded portfolios.
-Fortunately, there are many impact investing non-profit organizations, including FaithInvest, offering guidance and assistance for faith-based investors.
+Please reach out to your contact at FaithInvest, or email membership@faithinvest.org for guidance.

-5 Impact investing market map | Thought Leadership | PRI (unpri.org)
+Impact investing market map | Thought Leadership | PRI (unpri.org)

-Home | Community Development Financial Institutions Fund (cdfifund.gov)
+&lt;sup>6 Home | Community Development Financial Institutions Fund (cdfifund.gov)